 Instructions

-- Combine water, sugar, and dried hibiscus flowers in a glass bowl or medium pot.
+- Combine hot water, sugar, and dried hibiscus flowers in a glass bowl or medium pot.

-- Add hot (boiling water to the tea mixture, and let it steep for 20 minutes.
+- Add hot (boiling water to the tea mixture, and let it steep for 15-20 minutes to extract the full flavor.
 Use a whisk to stir and make sure the sugar is dissolved.
 The longer you let the tea steep, the more tangy your tea will be.
-Don’t go over 30 minutes as the tea can get a bitter taste.
+Don’t go over 30 minutes, as the tea can release a bitter taste.

-- Once cooled, strain the tea mixture over the sink and place the tea in a vase, refrigerate for 1 hour.
+- Once cooled, strain the tea mixture over the sink and place the sweet tea in a pitcher or water vase.

-- Prepare your glasses with ice cubed and garnishing options.
+- Prepare your glasses with ice cubed and your favorite garnishing options.
 Pour the tea over a glass and serve!
 Place the leftover tea in the fridge for up to 4 days.
+Enjoy!

 Notes